DO-NOTHING FARMING

 Natural Farming is based on 5 main principles.
 Read more about them below.

-The source of the principles on this page: The One-Straw Revolution (Masanobu Fukuoka, October 1975)
+The source of the principles on this book: The One-Straw Revolution (Masanobu Fukuoka, October 1975)

 NO PLOWING